samsungnext/nomad/website/source/docs/job-specification/service.html.md

 - `meta` <code>([Meta][]: nil)</code> - Specifies a key-value map that annotates
   the Consul service with user-defined metadata.

+- `canary_meta` <code>([Meta][]: nil)</code> - Specifies a key-value map that
+  annotates the Consul service with user-defined metadata when the service is part of an allocation that is currently a canary.
+Once the canary is promoted, the registered meta will be updated to those specified in the `meta` parameter.
+If this is not supplied, the registered meta will be set to that of the `meta` parameter.

 ### `check` Parameters